saima-israr/github-repo/README.md

-# Python-Programs GitHub Repository - README.md
+# github-repo (Python-Programs GitHub Repository) - README.md File
-This is README.md file of the github repository Python-Programs.
+This is README.md file of the github-repo consisting of Python-Programs.